-If you are live streaming ticketed online concerts within the classical and theatre sector please contact us at email@example.com for up to date advice.
+If you are live streaming ticketed online concerts within the theatrical sector please contact us at email@example.com for up to date advice.
 We are currently in discussions with parties within these sectors and hope to confirm our approach soon.

 We have solutions available to meet all licensing needs.
 Our quick, simple and convenient licences for small-events start at £25+VAT.

 More information about the licence for online concerts with revenue over £1,500